shushruthareddy123/Dean-and-David-PL-Analysis/README.md

-# Dean & David — Restaurant Profit & Loss Analysis
+# Dean & David - Restaurant Profit & Loss Analysis

-A Python data analytics project that builds a full Profit & Loss (P&L) pipeline for a quick-service restaurant, inspired by my time working at a **Dean & David** outlet in Berlin.
-Real financial data from the business isn't shareable, so this project uses a **synthetic but realistic 60-day sample dataset** (menu, item-level sales, labor hours, overheads) that mirrors the structure of an actual POS/labor export — meaning the exact same pipeline can be pointed at real data with zero changes to the code.
+A Python data analytics project that builds a full Profit & Loss (P&L) pipeline for a quick service restaurant  inspired by my time working at a **Dean & David** outlet in Berlin.
+Real financial data from the business isn't shareable, so this project uses a **synthetic but realistic 60-day sample dataset** (menu, item level sales, labor hours, overheads) that mirrors the structure of an actual POS/labor export  meaning the exact same pipeline can be pointed at real data with zero changes to the code.

 > **Disclaimer:** All data in `/data` is synthetically generated